AdaCore/learn/content/courses/intro-to-ada/chapters/interfacing_with_c.rst

            External_Name => "my_func";

        --  Imports function 'my_func' from C and
-       --  rename it to 'Get_Value'
+       --  renames it to 'Get_Value'

        V : int;
     begin